StoicLoofah/chronoline.js/README.md

 Implementation notes
 --------------------
+* "px" is for pixels, "ms" is for milliseconds.
+Time is tracked by milliseconds (as Dates do in JS), and this is converted into pixels to be displayed
 * most aesthetics are options.
 Much other functionality can be modified by providing functions, such as the scrolling intervals
 * the smallest resolution you can get is days.
 In fact, all time information is stripped out of incoming dates
 * all calculations are done in UTC.
 I encountered some problems with time zones, and the easiest solution was to ignore them.
 This is presumably okay because we're not maintaining time zone information anyways